oracle/macaron/docs/source/pages/tutorials/npm_provenance.rst

 Provenance discovery, extraction, and verification
 --------------------------------------------------

-This tutorial demonstrates how Macaron can automatically retrieve provenance for NodeJS artifacts, validate the contents, and verify the authenticity.
-Any artifact that can be analyzed and checked for these properties can then be trusted to a greater degree than would be otherwise possible, as provenance files provide an assurance that the artifact is what it claims to be, and when verified, this becomes a certainty.
+This tutorial demonstrates how Macaron can automatically retrieve provenance for npm artifacts, validate the contents, and verify the authenticity.
+Any artifact that can be analyzed and checked for these properties can then be trusted to a greater degree than would be otherwise possible, as provenance files provide verifiable information, such as the commit and build service pipeline that has triggered the release.

-For NodeJS artifacts, Macaron makes use of available features provided by `npm <https://npmjs.com/>`_.
+For npm artifacts, Macaron makes use of available features provided by `npm <https://npmjs.com/>`_.
 Most importantly, npm allows developers to generate provenance files when publishing their artifacts.
 The `semver <https://www.npmjs.com/package/semver>`_ package is chosen as an example for this tutorial.

 ******************************
 Installation and Prerequisites